Soloing protection question

-Anyway, solos can be split onto three main types: free, lightweight and heavyweight.
+Anyway, solos can be split into three main types: free, lightweight and heavyweight.

-Free soloing is what you’d imagine it to be be: no rack or rope, just you and your rock-boots and a chalk bag (or axes and crampons), climbing with nothing to weigh you down.
-On such climbs you need to climb or walk back down from the top, and you cannot fall, which means that for most sane climbers they must climb well within their grade (those that don’t tend not to last long).
-The current master of this style is Alex Harnold.
+Free soloing is what you’d imagine it to be: no rack or rope, just you and your rock boots and a chalk bag (or axes and crampons), climbing with nothing to weigh you down.
+On such climbs, you need to climb or walk back down from the top, and you cannot fall, which means that most sane climbers they must climb well within their grade (those that don’t tend to last long).
+The current master of this style is Alex Honnold.

-If we ignore first and last categories, I think lightweight soloing is what you’re interested in.
+If we ignore the first and last categories, I think lightweight soloing is what you’re interested in.

 Here’s a list in order of weight:

-The climber trails (better than carrying) one rope (half, twin, or single depending on how much they may need it) and carries a skinny trail line (5mm dyneema or thinner) in their pack, allowing full length abseils and the ability to protected themselves on pitches (with only one full weight rope they will have to rap the lead rope to clean.
-Some climbers who feel they won’t need to protect themselves, but need the safety net of being able tp do full length raps may carry 2x60m or 1x100m trail line (Beal 7.3mm trail line or 5mm dyneema).
-The use of skinny or ultra skinny ropes for abseiling is a technique that must be practiced, and can be highly dangerous.
+The climber trails (better than carrying) one rope (half, twin, or single depending on how much they may need it) and carries a skinny trail line (5mm Dyneema or thinner) in their pack, allowing full-length abseils and the ability to protect themselves on pitches (with only one full weight rope they will have to rap the lead rope to clean.
+Some climbers who feel they won’t need to protect themselves, but need the safety net of being able tp do full-length raps may carry 2x60m or 1x100m trail line (Beal 7.3mm trail line or 5mm Dyneema).
+The use of skinny or ultra skinny ropes for abseiling is a technique that must be practised and can be highly dangerous.

 Less than one rope

-The bottom line with ropes and soloing is ‘with rope you have hope’ but if you take too much then you’ll remove all the advantages in speed of being alone.
+The rope soloing mantra is: ‘with the rope you have hope’ but if you take too much then you’ll remove all the advantages in speed of being alone.

 Again this comes down to what kind of route you’re doing, how long it is, and the rock type.
 Your gear has to do two things: give you anchors for the descent, and protection on lead.
 One thing worth stressing is that even when roped soloing most soloist will be placing little or any gear, and will be using the anchored end of the rope as their main safeguard (meaning a factor 1 fall), and so it’s to be argued if really the protection is simply for the mind not the body!

-On big ice routes the obvious gear would be an single ice screw, as you will need it to create V thread anchors (these can be used as self belays as well as on the descent), and alloy yourself to be secured quickly.
+On big ice routes, the obvious gear would be a single ice screw, as you will need it to create V thread anchors (these can be used as self belays as well as on the descent), and allow yourself to be secured quickly.
 I’d probably take two as they can be easily dropped (also take a threader).
 Screws can also be used as rock pro in an emergency.
-If you’re using a skinny rope, then this can be threaded into the V thread instead of cord.
+If you’re using a skinny rope, then this can be threaded into the V thread instead of the cord.
 If you don’t have any cord then it’s worth practising the retrievable ice screw trick.

-Cams is very handy but heavy, and ideal for setting multi directional belays (vital for ropes soloing).
-Roped soloing is sketchy in nature, and some climbers will just plug in a cam that will work for a two way pull and call that the belay (meaning if the take a fall factor 2 or 1 the belay should hold).
-Personally I’d be happier having tow pieces, but a textbook 3 point belay will probably be out of the question with such a small rack.
+Cams is very handy but heavy and ideal for setting multi-directional belays (vital for ropes soloing).
+Roped soloing is sketchy in nature, and some climbers will just plug in a cam that will work for a two way pull and call that the belay (meaning if they take a fall factor 2 or 1 the belay should hold).
+Personally, I’d be happier having two pieces, but a textbook 3 point belay will probably be out of the question with such a small rack.
 Depending on the route, I’d probably carry a Camalot .5, .75, 2 and 3 or maybe two Link Cams (size 2 and .5) as they alloy you a much bigger range from two units.

-Pegs are handy for soloing as they can be multi directional, but their downside is that they’re heavy, and are best used just for belays.
-I’d probably carry one long Bugaboo and two bably Angles (1 and 2).
+Pegs are handy for soloing as they can be multi-directional, but their downside is that they’re heavy, and are best used just for belays.
+I’d probably carry one long Bugaboo and two baby Angles (1 and 2).